truongvu3/az-frontdoorusecases/databricks/readme.md

 2. Choose Standard or Premium Tier according to requirements (https://docs.microsoft.com/en-us/azure/frontdoor/standard-premium/tier-comparison)

-3. Click "Add and endpoint in Endpoint tab.
+3. Click "Add and endpoint in Endpoint tab

 a. click on